Systemic Design Club Japan

 On September 16, 2025, we held "Systemic Design Meetup #2 - Learning from Practical Examples: Serious Systemic Changes".

 This time's guest is Toban Shadlyn, a designer who teaches at ELISAVA, a design school in Barcelona, and works on projects related to social change around the world.
-Toban, gave a presentation on "portfolio approach", a concept that was introduced in the last Meetup.
+Toban, gave a presentation on "portfolio approach", a concept that was introduced in the last meetup.

 Overcome the "Story of Separation"

-"We are at the limits of expired or expiring stories" - Vanessa Machado de Oliveira
+“We are at the limits of expired or expiring stories”

 For example, schools, hospitals, and prisons - these systems have been designed under a hierarchical and divided system that values efficiency and control.
 Just as the boundaries on the map separate people from nature, we have created a society on the premise of “separation” even in cognition.